 From four months to over a year old, find out what foods your child is ready for from the world of whole, nutrient-dense delights—at a glance.
 In beautiful detail, Corrado presents the foods that will help your baby thrive from: beverages, healthy fats, protein, fruits, vegetables, grains, seeds, nuts, and legumes—everything babies need to foster rapidly developing brains, build strong bones, and maintain healthy bodies.
 You’ll learn why you should hold off on rice cereal and grains until after age one.
 When baby is ready, you’ll see what grains to introduce, how to prepare them so the nutrients are easily absorbed, and what healthy fats to serve them with so the anti-nutrients are neutralized.

-The “Nourishing Healthy Babies” chart is 12×18-inches and laminated to endure years of wear and tear.
+This laminated 12×18 chart will endure years of wear and tear.
 Don’t worry if tiny hands fling pureed sweet potatoes all over it—simply wipe the food away.
 Or put it in a frame and display it in your kitchen.
 So step away from the refined baby cereal and order yours today.